 The photo stitching method glues images together and requires low number of matches/keypoints (less than 100).
 It works well only if the terrain is perfectly flat.
 If the terrain is not flat, it can lead to artifacts where objects visible in several pictures do not align well.
 This kind of errors are accumulated over the whole dataset and therefore it is recommended to use photo stitching only for small datasets.
 Most distances are not preserved, which leads to inaccurate measurements.

-The orthomosaic generation is based on orthorectification.
-This method removes the perspective distortions from the images using the 3D model.
+The orthomosaic (true orthophoto) generation is based on orthorectification.
+This method removes the perspective distortions from the images using the DSM (that is generated from the 3D Model).
 A high number of matches/keypoints (more than 1000) is required to generate the 3D model.
 This method handles all types of terrain, as well as large datasets.
 Distances are preserved and therefore the orthomosaic can be used for measurements.

 The following steps are performed to generate the orthomosaic: